... The novel is conceived as the completion

 Boston, featured toward the end of the novel,

-was also shown in an earlier
+was also shown in an earlier chapter,

-in the nineteenth century the
+nineteenth century the elevator operator would

-or "ladies" and men and women would take turns
+announce "gentlemen" or "ladies" and men and

-filling the elevator car.
+women would take turns filling the elevator

-The exception was married women, who could
+car.
+The exception was married women, who

-men.
+other men.
 Read

 the deleted scene.